House of Words wooden menu frame

 A little history

 This trip was born when I started "browsing for breakers."
 I've always been insanely attached to giant ocean breakers.
 They can be seen in the sport called Big Wave Surfing.
-You have to see them to believe them.
+You have to see it to believe it.
 See Pinky Link below.
 The year before this trip, we had spent three weeks in Nazaré, Portugal, the site of the biggest waves in the world, surfed or otherwise.
 I stood at the top of the iconic red lighthouse and watched them for six hours one day.
 Still, it wasn't enough.

 (Pinky Links)